Curriculum Links

 In EYFS, Science is included in the “Understanding the World” strand.
 Within this strand, children learn about aspects of science through the following areas:

-The World: Children know about similarities and differences in relation to places, objects, materials and living things.
+The world: children know about similarities and differences in relation to places, objects, materials and living things.
 They talk about the features of their own immediate environment and how environments might vary from one another.
 They make observations of animals and plants and explain why some things occur, and talk about changes.

 Key Stage 1 programme of study: